jbiatek/BSGRulebook/rulebook.md

 1. Discard your entire hand of Skill Cards, any Quorum cards *attached to your character* (these are cards like "Assign Vice President", not the *hand* of Quorum cards), any Mutiny cards, and if playing with Daybreak, any miracle tokens.
 If not playing with Daybreak, once-per-game status isn't affected by execution: you, as a player, may use exactly one per game.
 1. _Extra card only: If the player executed was the current player, their turn will immediately be over after the execution is resolved._
-1. Prove your loyalty:
+1. Take these steps, depending on whether you are a Cylon or a true human:
-    - Cylons & Cylon Leaders
+    - For hidden or revealed Cylons & Cylon Leaders:
-        - If you were a hidden Cylon player, reveal *one* "You Are a Cylon" card and keep the rest of your Loyalty cards face down.
+        - If you are a hidden Cylon player, reveal *one* "You Are a Cylon" card and keep the rest of your Loyalty cards face down.
 Do not take the action on that card.
 Follow [the rest of the normal procedure for revealing](#cylon-reveal-resolution) as a Cylon, but do not draw a Super Crisis card.
-        - If you were a Cylon Leader or an exposed Cylon, do the same thing but ignore any instructions about Loyalty cards.
+        - If you are a Cylon Leader or a Cylon who has already revealed, follow the same instructions as a hidden Cylon but additionally ignore any instructions about Loyalty cards.
 As always, Cylon Leaders *do not reveal their agenda or motive!*
-    - Human
+    - For a true human player:
         1. Reveal *all* your Loyalty cards, showing that none are Cylon cards.
 For "Final Five" cards, resolve the text for execution.
         1. The fleet loses 1 morale.
 (If this causes Dee to be executed, resolve her execution after this one is finished.)
         1. Return your character and token(s) to the box, removing them from the game.
 Discard any Trauma tokens.